Unfolded Dynamics Approach and Quantum Field Theory: auxiliary model and as a physical time

 assuming that asymptotics $\Phi(\tau\rightarrow\infty)$ is fixed.
 Thus, a classical $4d$ primary action arises as an on-shell $5d$ action \eqref{hol_S} treated as a functional of the initial value $\phi$.

-However, it is not straightforward to continue this relation on the quantum level, because from the standpoint of $5d$ model the quantization procedure we perform is far from the standard one: we quantize a classical solution \eqref{hol_Phi_eq} by imposing equal-time commutation relation \eqref{F_J_comm_int}, which is canonical only at the initial moment $\tau=0$.
+However, it is not straightforward to extend this relation to the quantum level, because from the standpoint of $5d$ model the quantization procedure we perform is far from the standard one: we quantize a classical solution \eqref{hol_Phi_eq} by imposing equal-time commutation relation \eqref{F_J_comm_int}, which is canonical only at the initial moment $\tau=0$.